-Within BII, it was recognised that the required information content of each business transaction will depend on the business scenario for which it is applied.
+Within BII, it is recognised that the required information content of each business transaction will depend on the business scenario for which it is applied.
 For example, in an advanced warehousing scenario there may be a need to provide very specific information elements related to the handling and storage of goods not generally required by all businesses.

-Consequently, a minimum set of commonly used information elements had to be defined for each business transaction, so that it is common and understandable in all business scenarios.
+Consequently, a minimum set of commonly used information elements has to be defined for each business transaction, so that it is common and understandable in all business scenarios.
 The BII Information Requirement Models are aimed at defining the core information set applicable at European level.
 An Information Requirement Model in BII can bee seen as a synonym to a semantic data model.

 Although the deliverables provided by BII are expected to be ready for implementation as-is, the focus on defining the core information set also implies a recognition that further customization maybe required by user groups or individual users.
 In reality customisations are expected to happen at several layers.

-While the profile description from BII was designed to meet generally expressed requirements, it is still the responsibility of the users to ensure that the business transactions meet all the legal, fiscal and commercial requirements relevant to their business.
+While the profile description from BII is designed to meet generally expressed requirements, it is still the responsibility of the users to ensure that the business transactions meet all the legal, fiscal and commercial requirements relevant to their business.

 The relationship between a PEPPOL BIS (Business Interoperability Specifications) and EHF, the Norwegian format for e-invoicing to the public sector, is an example of this.